daniyal-abbassi/telegrafjs-starting-tutorial/README.md

 - **Leaving:** `return ctx.scene.leave()` exits the scene and clears its state.

 - **State:** The `ctx.wizard.state` object is used to store data collected across steps.
 This state is automatically cleared when the scene is left, which is a major advantage over using the global `ctx.session` for temporary conversational data.

+Now I assume You can comprehend below code: